MikuSnow/BetonQuest./Quick-start-tutorial.md

     [NPC]
     Innkeeper

 Done.
-Now right-click on the NPC.
+Now right-click on the NPC's head.
 The conversation should start.
 If it did not, check if you correctly built the NPC.
 Ask the Innkeeper for some quests.
 He will tell you to cut some trees.
 If you want, type **/journal** to get the journal and see a new entry.
 Now, don't try to place any wood blocks.
 BetonQuest will detect that and increase the number of blocks to destroy.
 Just go and find some trees.
 Cut them down and if you're in creative mode, give yourself 16 blocks of wood.
 Now you can return to Innkeeper and give him the wood.
 You will receive the reward.

 ## Using events and conditions